BalloonBox-Inc/near-oracle-algorithm/documentation/README.md

             "loan_amount": 500,
             "risk_level": "medium"
         },
         "message": "Congrats!
-Your NEAR Oracle score is VERY POOR - 401 points.
+Your NearOracle score is VERY POOR - 401 points.
 This score qualifies you for a <br/>
         short term loan of up to 93 NEAR which is equivalent to 500 USD over a recommended pay back period of <br/>
         6 monthly installments Your total current balance is $320 USD across all accounts held with Chase NEARoracle <br/>
         found no credit card associated with your bank account.
 Credit scores rely heavily on credit card history. <br/>